zwwwenwei/dream-big/README.md

 2. If it is your first-time downloading WSL, you might have to enable some features.
 You can navigate to  “*Control Panel*” => “*Programs*” => “*Programs and Features*” => “*Turn Windows features on or off*”, and find “*Virtual Machine Platform*” and "*Windows Subsystem for Linux*”.
 Turn both of them on and restart your machine.

-3. Follow the [link](https://aka.ms/wsl2kernel) to download an update package .
+3. Follow the [link](https://aka.ms/wsl2kernel) to download an updated package.
 Find the suitable one for your machine and run the downloaded file locally to install the update.

-4. Run the application for your just downloaded Linux machine, and follow the prompt to create a new user.
+4. Run the application for your just downloaded Linux machine, and follow the prompts  to create a new user.
 Now you can run your Docker application to verify, if there’s no error message showing then you should have your WSL installed successfully.

 *Note: The WSL feature (‘Virtual Machine Platform’ and ‘Windows Subsystem for Linux’) clashes with some virtual machine programs.
 If you wish to turn the features on and off, please navigate to “Control Panel” => “Programs” => “Programs and Features” => “Turn Windows features on or off”, find “Virtual Machine Platform” and Windows Subsystem for Linux”.*